Great0ne/MGS1-PC-Randomizer/README.md

 # Issues
 - Balancing,
-  there is a 1 out of 2 chance to get item or weapon, which could cause a lack of items with bad luck.
+  there is a 1 out of 2 chances to get item or weapon, which could cause a lack of items with bad luck.
 - Max Ammo,
   seems like the code set to increment max ammo is overridden by the game, don't be surprised to see 4/3 rations and sorts.
 - ID Card,